Practically every problem awaits for a solution...

 When it becomes a problem, with victims like shoes, books, furniture, papers etc, it is necessary to start by changing his food and then to redirect his attention towards the chewing-objects of your choice.

-When jumping, your dog simply seeks your attention and it is absolutely not a "dominant" behavior.
+When jumping-up, your dog simply seeks your attention and/or expresses his internal state, joy, playfulness, excitement, enthusiasm etc. it is absolutely not a "dominant" behaviour.

-It is not a breed-related problem either, but mainly based on his education.
-The root of this normal and natural behavior, lies in the early age of the puppy, as he tries to regurgitate food from his mother's mouth and with the time as the dog ages, this behavior loses its original reason, becoming a demonstration of enthusiasm.
+Nor a breed-related problem either, but mainly based on his lack of education.
+The root of this normal and natural behaviour, lies in the early age of the puppy, as he tries to regurgitate food from his mother's mouth and with the time as the dog ages, becomes a demonstration of enthusiasm.

-The solution to eliminate this behavior is simply not to encourage it, by ignoring the dog while he performs it and avoid the contact, in order to show him that it is not acceptable.
+There are different solutions to eliminate this behaviour, one is simply not to encourage it, by ignoring the dog, turn your back at him while he performs it and avoid the contact.

 Digging is a completely natural activity for dogs.
 Some do it to find a bit of freshness in hot weather, others simply because they are bored, or they are prevented from performing a behavior for which they are highly motivated, but more often dogs dig because it's a nice hobby!!!